 In 2007, studies regarding the effectiveness of vaccines on mortality or morbidity rates of those exposed to various diseases found almost 100% decreases in death rates, and about a 90% decrease in exposure rates in the United States.

 In 2009, Pandemrix, a vaccine for the H1N1 pandemic given to around 31 million people, was found to have a higher level of adverse events than alternative vaccines, resulting in legal action.
-However, a CDC study found that FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder narcolepsy.
+The CDC carried out a population-based study and found the FDA-approved 2009 H1N1 flu shots were not associated with an increased risk for the neurological disorder.

-In 2010, The Lancet officially retracted the 1998 article by Andrew Wakefield, stating that several elements of the article were incorrect, including falsified data and protocols.
-The article had sparked a much greater anti-vaccination movement, particularly in the United States.
+In 2010, The Lancet officially retracted Wakefield's article, stating that several elements of the article were incorrect, including falsified data and protocols.

-In 2013, it was estimated that 29% of deaths of children under five-years-old were vaccine preventable.
+In 2013, the WHO estimated that 29% of deaths of children under five-years-old were vaccine preventable.

-In 2015, a study confirmed that there is no link between autism and the MMR vaccine.
+In 2015, one of the studies confirms there is no link between autism and the MMR vaccine.
 Infants were given a health plan, that included an MMR vaccine, and were continuously studied until they reached five years old.
 There was no link between the vaccine and children who had a normally developed sibling or a sibling that had autism making them a higher risk for developing autism themselves.

 In 2017, a mass vaccination program in the Philippines was suspended after Dengvaxia, the only approved vaccine for Dengue fever, was found to increase the risk of hospitalization for Dengue fever by 1.58 times in children of 9 years or younger.

-According to a 2021 paper, between 2000 and 2019, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever prevented an estimated 50 million deaths.
+According to a 2021 paper, vaccinations against haemophilus influenzae type b, hepatitis B, human papillomavirus, Japanese encephalitis, measles, neisseria meningitidis serogroup A, rotavirus, rubella, streptococcus pneumoniae, and yellow fever have prevented an estimated 50 million deaths from 2000 to 2019.
+The paper "represents the largest assessment of vaccine impact before COVID-19-related disruptions".

 UNICEF reported on the extent to which children missed out on vaccinations from 2020 onwards due to the COVID-19 pandemic.

-In 2024, a WHO/UNICEF report found that the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 remained at 84% (108 million), while the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.
+In 2024, a WHO/UNICEF report found "the number of children who received three doses of the vaccine against diphtheria, tetanus and pertussis (DTP) in 2023 – a key marker for global immunization coverage – stalled at 84% (108 million).
+However, the number of children who did not receive a single dose of the vaccine increased from 13.9 million in 2022 to 14.5 million in 2023.
+More than half of unvaccinated children live in the 31 countries with fragile, conflict-affected and vulnerable settings."

 India officially the Republic of India is a South Asian...